mlexchange/mlex_dash_labelmaker_demo/README.md

 2. Click the "un-label" button

 ### Label from MLCoach
-Choose MLCoah tab on the right side bar.
+Choose MLCoach tab on the right sidebar.
+This options allows users to label images by using a trained MLCoach model and a given probability threshold.

+To label images:

-The probability of each label will be shown under each image.
+1. Choose an MLCoach model from the dropdown.
+The probability of each label will be shown under each image according to the selected model.
-It allows users to label by a probibility threshold.
-To label iamges:

-1. Click on the label (button) and set a probability threshold.
+2. Click on the label-name (e.g. "Label 1") and set a probability threshold.
-2. Click Label with Threshold button.
+3. Click "Label with Threshold" button.

 The images will be automatically labeled based on the threshold.
-After which, users can manually unlabel and re-label following **Label Manually** procedures.
+After which, users can manually un-label and re-label following **Label Manually** procedures.

+For further details on the operation of MLCoach, please refer to its [documentation](https://github.com/mlexchange/mlex_mlcoach).

-### Label from DataClinic
+### Label from Data Clinic
-Choose DataCinic tab on the right side bar.
-MLExchange Data clinic will produce unsupervised similarity results of all images.
-This tab allows users to tag the selected images and their top N most simialr images under the same label(s).
+Choose Data Clinic tab on the right sidebar.
+This tab allows users to tag the selected images and their top N most similar images under the same label(s) by using a trained Data Clinic model.

-Please follow the instructions in the app side bar.
-Likewise, users can also manually unlabel and re-label following **Label Manually** procedures afterwards.
+Please follow the instructions in the app sidebar.
+Likewise, users can also manually un-label and re-label following **Label Manually** procedures afterwards.

+For further details on the operation of Data Clinic, please refer to its [documentation](https://github.com/mlexchange/mlex_data_clinic).